alexmrbarreira/pk_neuralnetwork_emulator/README.md

 This script defines the neural network model using Keras/Tensorflow and the training parameters (batch size, number of epochs, etc).
 The default is a dense neural network with 3 hidden layers, each with 64 nodes.
 Execute it as *python train_model.py* to perform the training.
 The trained model is saved in *model_store/*.
 This file can be modified to explore other network types/architectures.

 ##### plot_performance_model.py
-This script loads the trained model and plots a few diagnostics of its peformance: (i) the true vs. predicted results for a specific training/validation/testing example; (ii) the mean squared error for all the training/validation/testing examples; and (iii) the percentage for the same examples.
-Executing it as *python plot_performance_model.py* will generate the figures (see below) and save them in fig_store/.
+This script loads the trained model and plots a few diagnostics of its peformance (shown below).
+Executing it as *python plot_performance_model.py* will generate the figures and save them in fig_store/.

 ### Performance overview